Romania Visa and Passport Requirements

 1. EU citizens can use a national identity card instead of a passport.

 Visas are not required by nationals referred to in the chart above for travel and tourism trips of up to 90 days.
+EU nationals may stay for an unlimited period, but must register with the local authorities after three months.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Romania.